open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 ### Web authentication components

 Authentication in web browsers is done with the browsers’ and operating systems’ native components.
-In case of authenticating in Firefox browser then Firefox-pkcs11-loader JavaScript component is used to load the One-Pin OpenSC PKCS#11 driver by the browser.
+In case of authenticating in Firefox browser then Firefox-pkcs11-loader JavaScript component is used to load the One-Pin OpenSC PKCS#11 driver by the browser on Linux.

 ![cmp Web components for authentication](index_files/web_auth.png "cmp Web components for authentication")